Purpose of these guidelines

 Areas of responsibility and relative weights

 To determine an overall numeric performance score, responsibilities for teaching/supervision, scholarship and service are typically weighted at 40%, 40% and 20% respectively for the professorial ranks; and 80% teaching, 20% service for the lectureship ranks.
 Faculty who hold research chairs normally have workloads of 20% teaching, 20% service, and 60% research.
 In some additional cases, such as appointments to administrative positions, these responsibilities are re-weighted.
-Re-weighting may also be considered when an individual was hired with specific alterations in responsibility (e.g., they may be hired as a research faculty member with no teaching responsibilities, or a lecturer with responsibilities for teaching and service but not research, etc.), or temporarily adjusted to reflect the conditions associated with a research award or administrative position.
+Re-weighting may also be considered when an individual was hired with specific alterations in responsibility (e.g., they may be hired as a research faculty member with no teaching responsibilities, or as a teaching stream faculty member with responsibilities for teaching and service but not research, etc.), or temporarily adjusted to reflect the conditions associated with a research award or administrative position.

 Classification of graduate supervision